 Colleges have implemented a wide range of developmental education reforms to help students pass gateway math courses in their first year—a key indicator of persistence and completion.
 Those that have proven effective include adopting co-requisite courses, transforming math instruction, reforming course placement strategies, aligning math courses with career pathways and providing wraparound support.

 Yet despite the demonstrated effectiveness of these initiatives, some students arrive on campus too far behind in math to benefit from those reforms, and are still not being served well by developmental education efforts.
 We want to learn who these students are, how many of them are being left behind and what obstacles are standing in the way of their success.

-To find out which students are not well-served by the existing reforms, we’ve enlisted The National Academy of Sciences (NAS) to help leaders in the field develop a research agenda.
+To find out which students are not well-served by the existing reforms, we enlisted the National Academy of Sciences (NAS) to help leaders in the field develop a research agenda.
 NAS is a well-regarded group of researchers with a long history of advancing science, solving complex problems and informing public policy decisions.

-NAS has assembled a committee of experts in developmental mathematics as well as equity and inclusion.
-In March of 2019, the committee hosted a workshop at which a broad group of stakeholders discussed strategies for better serving students being left behind by developmental math reforms.
-NAS has published a summary of the event, Increasing Student Success in Developmental Mathematics: Proceedings of a Workshop, and will later release the report in print.
+In March 2019, NAS assembled a committee of experts in developmental mathematics as well as equity and inclusion for a workshop at which a broad group of stakeholders discussed strategies for better serving students being left behind by developmental math reforms.
+NAS has published a book summarizing the event.

 Contact Senior Program Officer Sue Cui at firstname.lastname@example.org.